diepei/diepei/README.md

 Hi, I am Diego Peinado and I come from Valencia, Spain.

+- Site Reliability Engineer | DevOps at Sofinco, Madrid, Spain.
-- Site Reliability Engineer at EXFO Valencia.
+- Site Reliability Engineer at EXFO, Valencia, Spain.
-- Technical Support Engineer at EXFO Valencia.
+- Technical Support Engineer at EXFO, Valencia, Spain.
 - Learning how to develop blockchain applications.
-- Currently learning how to become IOS developer.
+- Learning how to develop IOS applications.

 ### About me 🙂